HaowenGuan/NYU-Semi-Supervise-Object-Detection/README.md

 # Semi-Supervised Object Detection

-This is the project for NYU DS-GA 1008 Deep Learning final project.
+This is the project for _NYU Fall 2022 DS-GA 1008 Deep Learning final competition_.

 ## Dataset